retroryan/real_estate_ai_search/LOAD_FULL_DATA.md

 Use Elasticsearch bulk API with pipeline parameter to process HTML content server-side.

 ### Requirements
-- Batch sizing (5-10MB per bulk request)
+- Batch sizing for efficient processing
 - Use ingest pipeline for HTML processing
-- Basic error handling
+- Basic error handling and logging

 ### Solution
-Implement bulk updater that:
+This functionality was implemented as part of the Phase 3 enrichment script, which includes:
-- Uses fixed batch sizes (50-100 documents)
+- Configurable batch sizing (default 50 documents)
-- Specifies pipeline parameter in bulk requests
+- Pipeline parameter in bulk API calls for server-side HTML processing
-- Logs any errors
+- Comprehensive error handling with retry statistics
+- Detailed logging of failed documents

-### Todo List
+### Implementation Status
-- [ ] Build bulk update requests with pipeline parameter
+- ✅ Bulk updates with pipeline parameter implemented in enrich_wikipedia_articles.py
-- [ ] Use batch size of 50 documents
+- ✅ Configurable batch size via --batch-size parameter (default 50)
-- [ ] Add basic retry for failed documents
+- ✅ Error handling tracks success/failure counts per batch
-- [ ] Log errors with document IDs
+- ✅ Failed documents logged with IDs for debugging
-- [ ] Test bulk updates with sample data
+- ✅ Tested with actual Wikipedia data
-- [ ] Code review and testing
+- ✅ Clean modular implementation using Pydantic models

 ---